When you’re transitioning to the nomad lifestyle, it can be really hard to figure out how to make money on the road.

 Amazingly, some people have turned this line of work into a full-time job!

-You could start your own dog sitting website or use a service like Rover, where you make a profile that’s shown to homeowners in a particular area.
-To learn more about how to make money petsitting: How to make 800+ per month with pet sitting jobs
+Or, if you are near a city, you could start your own dog-sitting website or use a service like Rover, where you make a profile that’s shown to homeowners in a particular area.

-Finding a seasonal job is a great way to make money on the road.
+Finding seasonal work is a great way to make money on the road.
 In winter, many retail stores hire seasonal workers, but if you’d rather be outside, ski resorts hire seasonal workers as well.

 A lot of busy homeowners don’t want to deal with managing their Airbnb properties.
 That’s exactly what Elin Rose does, a sailing woman who does a variety of odd jobs to fund her travels.